rclone/rclone/docs/content/install.md

 Move rclone to your $PATH.
 You will be prompted for your password.

+    sudo mkdir -p /usr/local/bin
     sudo mv rclone /usr/local/bin/

+(the `mkdir` command is safe to run, even if the directory already exists).

 Remove the leftover files.